-The trail is 6.2 miles round trip and is considered a moderate hike, with some steep sections and rocky terrain.
+The trail is 6.2 miles round trip and is consider a moderate hike, with some steep sections and rocky terrain.
 The trailhead is located at the Boynton Canyon Trailhead and the hike takes you through a beautiful red rock canyon, with spectacular views of the surrounding red rocks.

-Boynton Canyon is a sacred site for the Yavapai tribe, and the trail is also considered to have spiritual significance.
+Boynton Canyon is a sacred site for the Yavapai tribe, and the trail is also consider to have spiritual significance.
 Along the trail, you will see ancient ruins, and a vortex, which is a place believed to have a strong spiritual energy and is said to be a place of healing and meditation.